mohammad-Al-Mouhtaseb/Mobile-application-for-restaurant---using-flutter-and-php/bakend/readme.txt

-put the folder name "PROJECT" into server like "localhost\PROJECT" import the flutter.sql into server locallhost
+put the folder name "PROJECT" into server like "localhost\PROJECT" import the flutter.xml into server locallhost